noizhardware/electronics-app-notes/__nhan020_soft_switch/README.md

 So, this is the building block schematic, tested 2020i17-1652 :
 <img src="img/final-2020i17-1652.png" alt="" width="80%"/>
 notes:
-- it is an equivalent of using an SPST switch
+- it is an equivalent of using an `SPST` switch
-  - it can use a physical SPST, or SPDT, or basically anything
+  - it can use a physical `SPST`, or `SPDT`, or basically anything
-- led cap is there to smooth the OFF>>ON transition, which would be to clicky without it
+- led cap is there to smooth the **OFF>>ON** transition, which would be to clicky without it
-  - also the ON>>OFF transition is influenced, sometimes it's too long, so you should use the smallest cap possible to just get rid of the OFF>>ON click.
-4.7uF looks like a good value.
+  - also the **ON>>OFF** transition is influenced, sometimes it's too long, so you should use the smallest cap possible to just get rid of the **OFF>>ON** click. `4.7uF` looks like a good value.
-- 32k pull-down resistor is ideal: shunts enought signal so when muted is really silent, and is not small enought to "squash" and distort the signal when ON.
+- `32k` (`100k || 47k` in parallel) pull-down resistor is ideal: shunts enought signal so when muted is really silent, and is not small enought to "squash" and distort the signal when ON.

 ---